Why we exonerated Dowen College students, others – DPP

 The DPP also stated in the advice that while being treated at home, the deceased told a family friend names of some senior students of the college who allegedly beat him for refusing to join a secret group.

-It added that the deceased alleged that he was given a poisonous substance by the senior students to drink.
+It added that the deceased alleged that he was given an obnoxious substance by the senior students to drink.

 Support PREMIUM TIMES' journalism of integrity and credibility